fmerizzi/inpainting_restoration/README.md

 1) nearest neighbour search
 2) image reconstruction

+In calculating the distance they introduce a factor that represent pixel distribution, with the goal to distinguish between textured and non-textured data.
+Initialization schemes proved to be crucial, the author's applied a "onion peel" initialization made of layers 1 pixel wide, unitil the end of the occluded area.

+Default patch size id 7x7 pixels, with the outhor suggesting its optimal image size to be from 512x512 to 800x800.

 ## Deep image prior
 In deep image prior we work with the following loss, where x is the output of the generative network and x0 the original image. m represents a mask which cover the parts of the image that have to be inpainted, and the respective pixels are excluded from the loss.